-The CGI Rochester International Jazz Festival is one of the world’s leading jazz festivals presenting legendary performers, familiar favorites, rising stars and new discoveries from around the world.
+The Rochester International Jazz Festival is one of the world’s leading jazz festivals, presenting legendary performers, familiar favorites, rising stars, and new discoveries from around the world.

-The multi-dimensional nine-day festival is held annually in Rochester, NY and presents more than 1750 artists from around the world in 325+ shows.
-Founded in 2002, attendance has grown from 15,000 in 2002 to 210,000 in 2022.
-The economic impact delivered to the region now exceeds $180 million.
+The multi-dimensional nine-day festival is held annually in 20 venues in downtown Rochester, NY, all within walking distance, and presents more than 1750 artists from around the world in 300+ shows.
+Founded in 2002, attendance has grown from 15,000 in 2002 to 200,000+ in 2023.
+The economic impact delivered to the region now exceeds $210 million.

-In addition to a headliner series and Club Pass Series of 196 shows, we present more than 130 free shows and events including workshops for music students and nightly jam sessions, where there's no telling who will drop in to play.
-It's said that jazz never sleeps and this event proves it as the music goes on deep into the night – often with unsung musicians who electrify the room.
+In addition to ticketed and free headliner series and the signature Club Pass Series of 171 shows at 10 Club Pass venues, we present more than 100 free shows and events, including jazz workshops for music students of all ages and nightly jam sessions, where there's no telling who will drop in to play.
+It's said that jazz never sleeps, and this event proves it as the music goes on deep into the night – often with unsung musicians who electrify the room.

-Our jazz scholarship program has awarded almost $500,000 in scholarships to 42 students entering Eastman School of Music since 2002.
+Our jazz scholarship program has awarded $500,000 in scholarships to 44 students entering Eastman School of Music since 2002.

 Signature Highlights